 Youth 180 also provides several fee-for-service courses that help youth get back on track.
 Each course focuses on a specific topic: building conflict resolution skills, reducing truancy and theft and preventing drinking and driving.

-Lakeysha Jones-Hill, ACPS - Assistant Program Director for Prevention Services
+Lakeysha Jones-Hill, ACPS - Prevention Services Director

 Angie Harrison - Program Director, Treatment Services